 Quality Assurance vs. Quality Control Explained: 5 key differences

-Quality assurance and quality control both play vital and distinct roles in the health of life sciences companies and are big parts of quality management.
+Quality assurance and quality control are often used interchangeably, but they are two different processes taking place at different times.
+Each play distinct roles in life sciences companies that are vital for effective quality management.
 Understanding those roles can help your organization master each to deliver the best products possible.